 Travelling on Harry Potter’s Hogwarts Express train in Scotland is a double five-star magical experience.
-Not only will you live out your Harry Potter fantasy of going to Hogwarts School of Witchcraft and Wizardry, but you’ll also enjoy one of the world’s greatest railway journeys.
+You will live out your Harry Potter fantasy of going to Hogwarts School of Witchcraft and Wizardry and enjoy one of the world’s most remarkable railway journeys.

 Sit back, relax and enjoy the journey as we show how you can ride Harry Potter’s Hogwarts Express.

-Note: Seats for the 2021 season are available.
-The Harry Potter train is popular and always sells out months in advance.
-Don’t delay and book today!
+Note: Seats for the 2024 season have not been announced yet.
+The Harry Potter train is extremely popular and always sells out months in advance.
+Don’t delay, and book today!

 - Harry Potter’s Hogwarts Express Train

 - How to Ride Harry Potter’s Hogwarts Express Train in Scotland and What to Expect

 - Train and Travel Tips: Get the Most Out of Your Trip

 - Hogwarts Express at Warner Brothers: The Making of Harry Potter, London